insidewhy/fzu/ALGORITHM.md

-This document describes the scoring algorithm of fzy as well as the algorithm of other similar projects.
+This document describes the scoring algorithm of fzu as well as the algorithm of other similar projects.

 # Matching vs Scoring